 Characteristics of Cold Low Carbon Steel

-Low carbon cold rolled materials have developed a wide range of standards and grades internationally (ASTM, SAE, EN, etc.) and by manufacturer (GMW, Ford, Nissan, etc.); Its applications range from the manufacturing of automotive parts (brackets, chassis, shock absorbers), white goods, furniture and the electronics industry, among others.
+Low-carbon cold-rolled materials have a wide range of standards and grades developed internationally (ASTM, SAE, EN, etc.) and by automaker (GMW, Ford, Nissan, etc.); their applications range from the manufacture of automotive parts (brackets, chassis, shock absorbers), household appliances, furniture and the electronics industry, among others.

-Low carbon cold rolled steel (RFR) is ideal for light die cutting (CS); medium die cuts (FS, DS) and for deep die cuts (DDS, EDDS).
-Some of the standards we use for hot rolled steel are: ASTM, SAE, EN, NES, Ford, GMW, VW, Stellantis (formerly FCA-Chrysler), among others.
+Low-carbon cold-rolled steel (CRS) is ideal for light-duty blanking (LHD), medium-duty blanking (FHD, DS), and deep-duty blanking (DDS, EDDS).
+Some of the standards we use for cold-rolled steel include ASTM, SAE, EN, NES, Ford, GMW, VW, Stellantis (formerly FCA-Chrysler), among others.

 Pickling